gazetteerhk/census_explorer/walkthrough.md

   var areas = $scope.selection.selectedAreas();
 ```

-There is a bit of code here to get the display name of the clicked area from the translation map
+There is a bit of code here to get the display name of the clicked area from the translation map.
+A district is a
+larger geographical unit and contains many areas.
+You can think of districts as states, and areas as counties.

 ```javascript
   // Get the name of the area to display